Turkey launches military offensive against Kurds in northern Syria | DW | 09.10.2019

 The SDF reported there was a "huge panic" as thousands of people fled the border regions to the south and in the direction of the Kurdistan Region of Iraq.

-US and Kurdish officials said the SDF had suspended operations against the "Islamic State" to focus on defending against an imminent Turkish ground operation.
+US and Kurdish officials said the SDF had suspended operations against IS to focus on defending against an imminent Turkish ground operation.
+The SDF has warned that around 11,000 IS fighters in SDF prisons could flee in any chaos.

 Syrian Kurds are warning of ethnic cleansing and demographic engineering of areas along the border.